 Trips to the doggie dentist can end up being costly, and your dog will have to be put under anesthesia, because no dog ever "opens wide" for any dentist or vet.
 There have been incidence where a dog put under for something as simple as teeth cleaning simply do not wake up.
-So if at all possible we try to avoid any unnecessary anesthesia.
-Here is a helpful graphic to get to know the names of the canine's teeth
+So, if at all possible, we try to avoid any unnecessary anesthesia.
+Here is a helpful graphic to understand periodontal disease.

 The Home Checkup

 Get in the habit of looking in your dog's mouth to check for broken or cracked teeth.
 Look especially closely at the very large forth tooth, called the canine (which looks like a fang) and the big molars in the back.
 If the canine doesn't have a sharp point or the molars are cracked or if you can see pulp tissue, the tooth can become infected, develop a big abscess, and even some swelling under the eyes.
 Contact a veterinary dentist as soon as possible.

 Signs of Gum Disease

 Crusty white or yellowish build up along the gum line

 You can prevent periodontal disease by eliminating plaque before it becomes tartar.
 The best way to do this is through the mechanical action of brushing your dog's teeth every few days.
 This reduces the amount of bacteria in the mouth, which also has the added benefit of keeping your dog's breath smelling sweeter.